gielvdbroeck/MatLVDC/README.md

 # MatLVDC
 MatLVDC is an open source Matlab toolbox to analyze DC distribution network dynamics.
 It features time-domain analysis, steady-state analysis and small-signal linearization.

+# Installation

+Download the folder's contents and add the folder to the Matlab path.

 # Publications derived from MatLVDC
 Any publication that explicitly or implicitly makes use of MatLVDC should contain a reference to: